Part 3, Chapter 18: Manual Attachment I

 Diagnosis: Evaluation of a person through a multi-disciplinary staffing process using procedures and/or criteria to determine the nature and extent of a disease.
 Observations provide a basis for planning a treatment program for the client.

 Drop-In Center: A 40 hour per week, non-medical, non-residential facility, where individuals under the influence of alcohol and at risk of physical or emotional damage as a result of intoxication, admit themselves for the purpose of receiving nourishment, temporary shelter and first aid.
 In addition, the agency provides motivational counseling, information and referral for detoxification, treatment alternatives, or other needed community services.
-A Drop-In Center may also serve individuals who are considered at high risk of becoming alcoholism/substance abusers, by providing special emphasis as a diversion from substance abuse activities.
+A Drop-In Center may also serve individuals who are considered at high risk of becoming alcoholism/substance abusers, by providing special emphasis on education and recreational activities as a diversion from substance abuse activities.

 Emergency Care: A network of services that provides all persons experiencing acute problems related to alcohol use and abuse immediate diagnosis and care, as well as appropriate referral for continuing care after emergency treatment.

 Follow-up: A required monitoring service by the agency designed to assure continued successful adaptation to living through periodic contact with individuals who have been in one or more phases of treatment and are now living independently and practicing adaptive skills for living.
 As problems are identified, referrals are made to appropriate supportive services.